CatholicFootsteps/CathFeetStarter/site/content/products/_index.md

       and Italian ice cream was the best!
   - author: Erich Hebel
     quote: >-
-      I never imagined how youthful, spirited and diverse the Catholic community was and is.
+      I never imagined how youthful, spirited, and diverse the Catholic community was and is.
 It made me really proud to be Catholic and was nothing short of amazing.
 pricing: